 - ✓ Payment is due on the dates which are listed below. - ✓ Please make checks payable to: River City Science Academy (RCSA) ✓ A late fee of \$25.00 is assessed if not received within (3) business days of the due date. ✓ As per RCSA policy all checks must have pre-printed current address & telephone number to be accepted. ✓ It is your responsibility to know when payments are due. - ✓ There will be a \$1.00 per minute late fee for any child not picked up after 5:45p.m.
 This will be due that day or by the next school day. - ✓ Any balances after the 10th day will result in No after school activities and Field Trips along with the termination of Extended Day services immediately. - ✓ Receipt of this schedule is official notification of payment due. ✓ We are no longer able to issue year end statements.
 Please retain your receipts. ✓ Two discipline referrals will result in your child being suspended from Extended Day.
 On the third offense, your child will be dropped completely from Extended Day. - ✓ If your child has any balance from the previous year, he/she cannot be re-enrolled into the Extended Day. ✓ RCSA does not have daily extended day program.
 However, if a child stays in extended day for any circumstances, the daily fee is \$10 and due that day or the next 3 school days.
 A late fee of \$25 will be assessed if not received within 3 business days. - ✓ If your child is not picked up by 6:00 pm, the school will contact the authorities.
-(JSO) ✓ Students who attend clubs or tutoring must be picked up at 4:00PM. ✓ If you are unable to pick up your child at 4:00PM on the days they are attending club or tutoring, you must register for extended day or pay the daily rate.
+(JSO) - ✓ Students who attend clubs or tutoring must be picked up at 4:00pm.
+If you are unable to pick up your child at 4:00pm on the days they are attending club or tutoring, you must register for extended day or pay the daily drop in rate.
+Students who drop in more than 2 times must enroll in the extended day program.
+Habitual drops ins may also lose the opportunity to participate in clubs or tutoring.
+Elementary students in after school detention must be picked up 3:30pm.
+Middle school students in after school detention must be picked up at 3:45pm.
+Detention students who are not picked up on time will be brought to extended day and the parent will be required to pay the daily drop in rate.
+Detention students who drop in more than 2 times must enroll in the extended day program.